longkey1/jekyll-category-list-plugin/README.md

 # Category list plugin for Jekyll
-This  plugin was referred to [Octopress - Category List Plug-in](http://www.dotnetguy.co.uk/post/2012/06/25/jekyll-category-list-plugin/).
+This  plugin was referred to [Jekyll - Category List Plug-in](http://www.dotnetguy.co.uk/post/2012/06/25/jekyll-category-list-plugin/).

 ## How to install